Snehit70/nvim/README.md

 ### Features Overview

 - **Lazy.nvim Plugin Manager**: Efficiently manages plugins.
-- **Pre-configured Plugins**: Enhance productivity with tools like Telescope, Treesitter, Lualine, and more.
+- **Pre-configured Plugins**: Enhance productivity with tools like Telescope for fuzzy searching, Treesitter for better syntax highlighting, and Lualine for statusline customization.
-- **Language Server Protocol (LSP)**: Provides intelligent code completion, diagnostics, and more.
+- **Language Server Protocol (LSP)**: Provides intelligent code completion, diagnostics, and refactoring support.
-- **AI Assistance**: Integrated Copilot for code suggestions and chat-based coding.
+- **AI Assistance**: Integrated Copilot for code suggestions and Copilot Chat for interactive coding help.
-- **Custom Keymaps**: Simplified keybindings for faster navigation and actions.
+- **Custom Keymaps**: Simplified and intuitive keybindings for faster navigation and actions.
+- **HTML Enhancers**: Plugins like Emmet for HTML/CSS tag expansion and vim-closetag for auto-closing HTML tags.
+- **Git Integration**: Visualize and manage Git changes directly in Neovim.
+- **Markdown Preview**: Instantly preview Markdown files within Neovim.
+- **Avante.nvim**: A productivity-focused plugin with advanced interaction features.
+- **HTML Snippets**: Rapid development using predefined snippets for HTML.
+- **Indent Guides**: Enhanced visual guides for indentation with `Indent-Blankline`.
+- **Window Management**: Seamlessly arrange windows using `WinShift`.

+### Troubleshooting

+- **Plugin Installation Issues**: Ensure you have a working internet connection and the `git` command is available.
+- **Error Messages**: Run `:checkhealth` in Neovim to diagnose issues and identify missing dependencies.
+- **Markdown Preview Not Working**: Verify Node.js is installed on your system, as it's required for the `markdown-preview.nvim` plugin.

 Enjoy coding with this custom Neovim setup!
 Feel free to explore and modify it to suit your needs.